paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-04-14-away_to_galway.markdown

 At Bunowen Bay a slight sandy beach sat alongside crystal clear turquoise waters.
 A jovial crew upon a distant fishing vessel could be heard, while just beyond them, the remains of Bunowen Castle added to the dream-like aura.

-As I continued my drive, narrow roads were framed by pools of water reflecting Connemara's mountainous landscape and occasional inlets dotted with rocky outreaches.
+As I continued my drive, the narrow road was framed by pools of water reflecting Connemara's mountainous landscape and occasional inlets dotted with rocky outreaches.
 I was audibly amazed.
 Constantly unsure whether to find somewhere to stop, or head on and find something more picturesque, I eventually reached [Roundstone][8], where I parked up on a small quay.
 As the dying light highlighted everything with bright pinks and purples, I captured a final set of images that would record this short drive as one of my most memorable.

 {% figure caption:"The _Aisling Siobhan_ moored at Roundstone Quay" class:"u-bleed" %}
 {% include image.html preset="showcase" path="2017/05/roundstone_quay.jpg" %}